SheaCardozo/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hi!
 I'm a Machine Learning Scientist at Tenyks, currently working in Explainable AI (XAI) in Computer Vision.
-I am broadly interested in representation learning, particularly applied to computer vision.
+I am broadly interested in representation learning and understanding how we can create powerful, efficient, understandable and safe AI systems.
 Subtopics of interest include self-supervised and unsupervised learning, generalization in deep learning, multimodal generative modelling, and explainable and interpretable AI.

 {style="text-align: center;"}